yegor256/blog/_posts/2015/mar/2015-03-09-objects-end-with-er.md

 who can help you work with a bucket of apples.

-Instead, if I lived in the world of declarative programming, I would tell you: "_Consider them sorted; what do you want to do next?_".
+Instead, if I lived in the world of declarative programming, I would tell you: "_Consider them sorted; what do you want to do next?_."
 You, in turn, would tell me that you need the biggest apple now.
-And I would say, "_No problem; here it is_".
+And I would say, "_No problem; here it is_."
 In order to return the biggest one, I would not sort them all.
 I would just go through them all one by one and select the biggest.
 This operation is much faster than sorting first and then selecting the first in the list.